Labyrinth65/Sprint-Challenge--Advanced-CSS/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the difference between an adaptive website and a fully responsive website?
+Adaptive uses hard coded px layout while responsive uses % responsive units.

 2. Describe what it means to be mobile first vs desktop first.
+Design for mobile first, using min width media queries instead of max width.

-3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?
+3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units? resets the rem so that 1 rem = 10px instead of 1 rem = 16px

 4. How would you describe preprocessing to someone new to CSS?
+Makes CSS easier to use by storing commonly used expressions, while also allowing you to organize your styling better with multiple files

 5. What is your favorite concept in preprocessing?
-What is the concept that gives you the most trouble?
+What is the concept that gives you the most trouble? nesting is nice, although if you organize your css in accordance with your html you can create a nested like look anyways, mixins are also nice to avoid repeated typing of coding - nothing really gives me much trouble at this point

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.